 I love maps and the things one can learn from maps (you can probably blame J.R.R.
 Tolkien and Frank Herbert for that one).
-Imaginary maps, real maps, historical maps, all fascinate me.
-As I child I drew my own in complex and intricate detail (much to the chagrin of my father and grandmother who added it to the many other things that made me an unwelcome non-conformist in their lives).
-Around the age of twelve I began working on a series of maps, elaborately illustrated, to accompany and tease out a body of stories that I had begun to write as part of an imagined world of my own.
-I dubbed the tales the “Otherworld Cycle”, with inspiration drawn from Irish and Celtic Mythology and a nod and a wink to a Tolkienesque setting (yes, the very same Tolkienism that in adult life I would criticise for appearing in the works of modern fantasy writers; though in my defence over the next seven years the tales grew far beyond their initial form.
-Recently I went looking for those maps and was saddened to realise that somewhere along the way they had been lost).
+Imaginary maps, historical maps, contemporary maps all fascinate me.
+As I child I drew my own in complex and intricate detail, much to the chagrin of my father and grandmother who found me an awkward non-conformist anomaly in their lives.
+Around the age of twelve I began working on a series of charts, elaborately illustrated, to accompany and tease out a body of stories that I was writing as part of a fantastical world of my own creation.
+I dubbed the tales the “Otherworld Cycle”, with inspiration drawn from Irish and Celtic mythology and a nod an’ a wink to Tolkien and company (I recently went looking for those maps and was saddened to realise that somewhere along the way they had been lost).

-Perhaps another reason for my cartographic interests was being Irish.
-I grew up in An Pháil “The Pale”, the region around Dublin city that had once been the bastion of the British colony in Ireland and some of which had been defended in the Medieval period by an elaborate network of banks and ditches, walls and palisades (hence the Pale).
-It was our own extremely modest (and unwelcome) Great Wall of China, though little of it now survives.
+Perhaps another reason for my cartographic interests was my Irishness.
+I grew up in An Pháil “The Pale”, the region around Dublin city that had once been the bastion of Britain’s colony in Ireland.
+Much of this changing area had been defended in the Medieval period by an elaborate network of banks and ditches, walls and palisades (hence the Pale).
+It was our own extremely modest – and unwelcome – Great Wall of China, though little of it now survives.
 On one side were the British settlers; on the other the natives – i.e. the Irish (and some argue that is still the situation).

 Of course things were far more complex than that during the Middle Ages.
-The population beyond the Pale (recognise the expression?) was in fact a complex mix: overwhelmingly Native Irish with smaller communities and families of Scandinavian-Irish, Norman-Irish and Anglo-Irish origin.
-Most of these “foreigners” had been thoroughly assimilated over the centuries, becoming “more Irish than the Irish themselves”.
-Irish speaking, Irish thinking.
-Outside the Pale isolated colonies of Englishness did exist, some in seas of Irishness that waxed and waned with the changing political and military fortunes of the times.
-Most hugged the coastline or lived a paranoid existence at strategic points around the country, river crossings and the like, always wary of the “mere Irish” (mere means “pure”, in contrast to the mixed blood of the Norman-British and British colonists, some of whom, after a century or two, could be barely distinguished in speech or customs from the indigenous foe).
+The population beyond the Pale (recognise the expression?) was in fact a complex one: overwhelmingly Native Irish with smaller communities and families of Scandinavian-Irish, Norman-Irish and Anglo-Irish origin.
+Most of these “foreigners” had been thoroughly assimilated over the centuries, becoming Níos Gaelaí ná na Gaeil féin “More Irish than the Irish themselves”.
+Irish-speaking and Irish-thinking.
+Outside of the Pale isolated islands of Englishness did exist, areas that waxed and waned with the changing political and military fortunes of the times.
+Most hugged the coastlines or lived a paranoid existence at strategic points around the country, river crossings and the like, always wary of the “mere Irish” (mere means “pure”, in contrast to the mixed blood of the Norman-British and Anglo-British settlers, some of whom, after a century or two, could be barely distinguished in speech or customs from the indigenous foe).

-Look at any map of 14th or 15th century Ireland and one’s head will spin trying to see through the complex, fluid layers of claim and counter-claim, of pure ethnicities and mixed ones, of competing lordships and territories.
-At times the English are in the ascendancy and one wonders how the Irish fended them off for so long.
-At other times the Irish are masters of all that they can see, the map is “green” and the English colony is reduced to a desperate, tattered remnant begging England for succour.
+Look at any map of 14th or 15th century Ireland and one’s head would spin when faced by the fluid layers of claim and counter-claim, of pure ethnicities and mixed ones, of competing lordships and territories.
+At times the English are in the ascendancy and one wonders how the Irish managed to fend them off for so long.
+At other times the Irish are masters of all that they purvey, the map is “green” and the English colony is reduced to a desperate, tattered remnant begging England for succour.
 And one wonders: if only…

 Yet, there was no “if only” or at least not until much, much later.
 Even then it was not to be the future many wished and dreamed of.
-For there remains in the north-east of the island the last, diminished part of the British colony in Ireland: a veritable Northern Pale.
-While elsewhere the British settlers had gradually succumbed to the allure of being Irish, in the north the latest “planters” had long resisted any hope of assimilation through language and religion, and an inherent culture of violence.
+For there remains in the north-east of the island the last diminished part of Britain’s colony in Ireland: a veritable Northern Pale.
+While elsewhere the armed settlers gradually succumbed to the allure of Irishness, the latest “planters” in Ulster resisted assimilation through the twins barriers of language and religion.
 And so another British border was imposed in Ireland, and like all the other British borders before it the line wound broken and crooked, a meaningless marker that was more provocation than demarcation.

 So to the present day and some interesting comparisons from contemporary Europe on borders and the varied legacies of European history, presented in cartographic form.
 Have you heard of the small town of Baarle?
 It’s a Dutch town.
 It’s also a Belgium town.
 Confused?
 Enclaves of the World provides an explanation: